If you love fire festivals, you’re going to want to consider adding the annual Up Helly Aa festival to your to-do list.

 We first learned about Up Helly Aa several years earlier as some of the Up Helly Aa Vikings often take part in the Hogmanay festival in Edinburgh.

 We decided to visit Up Helly Aa as a fairly last minute experience.
-This meant two main things – one, finding accommodation was definitely a challenge and we didn’t get tickets to the Halls (although to be honest we didn’t try either).
+This meant two main things – one, finding accommodation was definitely a challenge and we didn’t get tickets to the Halls (although to be honest we didn’t try very hard either).

 We took the overnight ferry from Aberdeen, which arrived into Lerwick at around 7am.
 Whilst we had to take the car off the ferry on arrival, we didn’t have to check out of the room until 9.30am.
 This meant we could have breakfast on board, and after taking the car off I was able to reboard.
 Which I thought was very civilized.